 Organizations tested the concentration of nervonic acids in the subjects’ plasma and found a positive correlation between the content of nervonic acid and depressive symptoms.
 Researchers have proved that nervonic acid can effectively regulate blood lipids, reduce cholesterol in vivo, and has excellent benefits for cardiovascular diseases.
 There is also evidence that nervonic acid has therapeutic effects on cataracts and epilepsy.

 So far, no structure or tissue has provided any information about the side effects of neuro acid.
 Meanwhile, in 2011, the Chinese government designated “Acer truncatum Bunge Seed Oil” as the “New Resources Food Catalogue,” proving that the nerve acids as the source of Acer truncatum Bunge seed oil are safe.

 Nervonic acid supplement application

-In addition to the above, nervonic acid are directly prepared into capsules or tablets to support brain and cardiovascular applications.
-Others are used to make food or dietary compositions for infant or infant compositions or adult foods, but are not limited to infant foods, milk, infant milk, butter, chocolate, salad dressing, margarine, cheese sauce, powder, granules and tablets, capsules, baking products, pies and seafood products containing them.
+In addition to the above, nervonic acid is directly prepared into capsules or tablets to support brain and cardiovascular applications.
+Others are used to make food or dietary compositions for infant or infant compositions or adult foods but are not limited to infant foods, milk, infant milk, butter, chocolate, salad dressing, margarine, cheese sauce, powder, granules and tablets, capsules, baking products, pies and seafood products containing them.

-There are already examples of the combination of nervonic acid and curcumin in the market, to maximize the effect.
+There are already examples of the combination of nervonic acid and curcumin in the market to maximize the effect.
 (Supplements containing nervonic acid on Amazon showed)

 Nervonic acid dosage

-- Pregnant woman: For pregnant women and lactating women, the recommended dosage of nervonic acid is about 5-80 mg/day, the optimal dosage is about 5-50 mg/day, and the optimal dosage is about 8-32 mg/day.
+- Pregnant woman: For pregnant and lactating women, the recommended dosage of nervonic acid is about 5-80 mg/day, the optimal dosage is about 5-50 mg/day, and the optimal dosage is about 8-32 mg/day.